spoudyal1989/datavizsample/blogpost2.md

 ### Data

 I looked at emails from the past month (May 2018) in the Sent folder in my work Outlook to gather data for this visualization.
 I searched the Sent folder only because I rarely write <i>thank you</i> or its variations in an email that I start.
 And I limited the scope to one month only because of the number of the emails I had to search in (approximately 300).

+### Findings

 I found that I have three main ways of expressing gratitude in my email responses: <i>thanks</i>, <i>thank you</i>, and—my special one—<i>many thanks</i>.
+Only in one email had I used <i>my thanks</i>.
+Another finding was that out of the 300-odd emails, I had used one of the three expressions in 99 emails.
+No expression had been used more than once in any email.

+However, I did not distribute my expressions of gratitude equally across recipients or even within emails.
+I was more thankful to my superiors (mostly because I was responding to feedback rather than providing information, as would be the case with peers).
+And I tended to open or end an email with an expression of gratitude, rather than use an expression in the body of the email.

 {% include plot2.html %}